Compare and choose electricity retailers

 Read about what feed-in tariffs are being offered.

 Note: If you are receiving the Solar Bonus Scheme feed-in tariff and maintain your eligibility, you will not lose this feed-in tariff rate by looking for a better electricity deal.
-The Solar Bonus Scheme is not accepting new applications.
+The Solar Bonus Scheme closed to new customers in 2012.

-Multi-unit complex residents can now choose to use an electricity retailer to power their home, rather than using their site owner.
+Residents in multi-unit complexes can choose to use an electricity retailer to power their home, rather than using their site owner, provided a retailer is willing to make an offer.

 Read more about your choice of electricity retailer in multi-unit complexes.